Many people mistakenly think that they can avoid taxes with offshore accounts.

 Some countries that require their citizens and residents to get “non-resident” status before freeing them from domestic tax obligations include Canada, Australia, South Africa, and more.

 Still, there are several strategies that Americans can use to minimize taxes.
-And while there is still a tax obligation for Americans living outside of the United States, they can benefit from the foreign earned income exclusion, which allows American’s to dramatically reduce their tax bill.
+And while there is still a tax obligation for Americans living outside of the United States, they can benefit from the foreign-earned income exclusion, which allows Americans to dramatically reduce their tax bill.
 But, we’ll get into the specifics of this in another article.

 Lastly, another option that continues to gain popularity is renunciation.
 Renunciation is the act of giving up your citizenship.
 This isn’t a small decision.
 And while the number of people renouncing continues to increase every year, doing so simply for tax purposes isn’t allowed.
 But reducing your tax bill is one of the outcomes that you would enjoy if you did choose to renounce.

-In some instances, the company can retain those earnings tax-free into perpetuity – so long as your country of citizenship or residency doesn’t tax retained earnings as distributed earnings, like the US.
+In some instances, the company can retain those earnings tax-free into perpetuity.
+So long as your country of citizenship or residency doesn’t tax retained earnings as distributed earnings, like the US.

-Then they set up a foreign company in a low tax country, open a corporate bank account, and start doing business.
+Then they set up a foreign company in a low-tax country.
+Followed by opening an offshore corporate bank account, and start doing business.
 Depending on where they have tax residency and where the company is structured, the owner the company can withdraw a salary, dividends, or fees with a low (or zero) personal tax burden.